-In this example we have chosen to keep the value of static properties in static variables (which are logical, since they are bound only to the class).
-The properties that we consider are Version and Vendor, respectively.
-For each of them we have created static methods for reading and modification.
-Thus, all objects of this class will be able to retrieve the current version and vendor of the system, which describes the class.
-Accordingly, if one day an upgrade of the system version is done and the value becomes 0.2, as a result each object will receive the new version by accessing the class property.
+In this example, we store the values of the static properties in static fields (which is logical, since they belong only to the class).
+The static properties Version and Vendor are accessible by the objects from this class.
+If someday, the system version is upgraded and, for instance, becomes version 0.2, then each object receives the new version when accessing the class version property.

 Static Properties and the Keyword “this”

-Like static methods, the keyword this cannot be used in the static properties, as the static property is associated only with the class and does not “recognize” objects of a class.
+Like static methods, the keyword this cannot be used in the static properties, as the static property is associated only with the class and does not “recognize” objects from a class.